Dukeofnowhere/Bus-Tracker/README.md

 # Link: https://dukeofnowhere.github.io/Portfolio/Projects.html

 ## Description
-This program uses an Api's along with real bus-stop coordinates to establish a route.
-A marker has been chosem and assigned bus-stop coordinates to move along with.
+This program uses Api's along with real bus-stop coordinates to establish a route.
+A marker has been assigned bus-stop coordinates to move along with.

 ## How to Run
 Click the link above.
 It will take you to the "Projects" page.
 Click "Run Code" on the "Real Time Bus Tracker" project.
 When the page has loaded, you will see a button on the top left of the screen saying "Show Stops Between MIT and Harvard."